-6.8 Qualitative evaluation
+6.8 Qualitative Evaluation

-Fig. 9 shows some examples of shadow detection using LooKOP+MRF.
+Fig. 9 shows some examples of shadow detection using Loo-KOP+MRF.
 Overall, this method works well, showing detection results with high precision and recall.
 Most of the errors occur at the boundaries between shadow and non-shadow areas.
 These errors are possibly propagated from the process of superpixel segmentation and grouping.

 Fig. 10 shows several cases where there are significant differences between the predicted shadow mask and the annotated shadow mask.
 Interestingly, not all mismatches correspond to a bad result, due to the imperfection of the annotation.
 The shadow mask in the first row of this figure should not have contained the top of the box, as explained in Fig. 4.
 For the second row, the self-shadow regions should have been part of the shadow mask.
 The third row shows a challenging case.
 Our method correctly classifies almost all regions, except for a small brick.
-This example illustrates a limitation of appearance-based approaches that ignore scene geometry; it cannot distinguish between a dark brick from a brick in shadow.
+This example illustrates a limitation of appearance-based approaches that ignore scene context; it cannot distinguish between a dark brick from a brick in shadow.
 Unfortunately, the Markovian assumptions and pairwise potentials between neighboring regions do not help in this case.
 Fig. 11 illustrates another failure mode.
+Our algorithm fails to detect elongated soft shadows in the image (i.e., the shadow corresponding to the fingers).
+This is partly due to the propagated error from the process of superpixel segmentation and grouping.